Uzbek woman found dead in Bengaluru hotel, police suspect murder

 Seshadripuram police and forensic experts, along with a sniffer dog squad, reached the scene subsequently.
 Samples, including fingerprints, have been collected from the scene, and the body has been sent for post-mortem.

 A Seshadripuram police officer close to the investigation said that the woman had arrived in Bengaluru on March 5 and booked the room for 10 days.
-“It appears that she was here on a tourist visa.
-We are ascertaining that,” the officer said, adding that they had found her identification documents in the room and were examining them.
+He added that they had found her identification documents in the room and were examining them.
+The woman was here in Bengaluru on a tourist visa.

-The officer further said that the room appeared untouched and no one else stayed with her.
+The officer added that the room appeared untouched and no one else stayed with her.
 Police believe someone from outside had sneaked into the room and killed the woman.

+Police are examining the CCTV cameras in the hotel to see if someone from outside visited her.
+They also checked the ledger in the hotel but didn't find anything suspicious.

+For now, police have taken up a case of murder and are pursuing available leads.